Henning Grenander

 Henning Grenander (4 August 1874 – 11 March 1958) was a Swedish figure skater.
+He was the 1898 World Champion.

+Career

 Grenander was born on 4 August 1874 in Skövde, Sweden.
 He began attending a school in Stockholm when he was 8 and began learning how to skate when he was 11.
+He moved to Longdon in 1896, where he trained as a physiotherapist and studied at St George's, University of London.
+He worked as a masseur on Wimpole Street.

-He won a silver medal at the 1893 European Figure Skating Championships, but the results were declared invalid by ISU due to issues with the scoring rules.
+He won a silver medal at the 1893 European Figure Skating Championships, but the results were later declared invalid due to issues with the scoring rules.
+A few years later, he won the gold medal at the 1898 World Figure Skating Championships, the only time he competed at the World Championships.

-In 1898, he moved to London and worked at a Swedish bank.
-He won the gold medal at the 1898 World Figure Skating Championships and decided to stay in London after the games.
-He became a Swedish masseur and became involved with the National Skating Association.
+Outside of his competitive career, he became involved with the National Skating Association.
 He helped plan the 1908 Summer Olympics and was a judge in the men's singles figure skating and men's special figures events.

-He died in a nursing home in Torquay, England on 11 March 1958.
+Personal life

+Grenander was the youngest of nine children, and he married Isabella Wilson, who worked as a milliner, in 1901; the couple had a daughter, Jean Ingeborg.
+Besides skating, he also enjoyed riding and sailing and acted as an interpreter during the sailing event at the 1948 Olympics.
+He moved to Torquay, England around 1943, where he died in a nursing home on 11 March 1958.